bekzodu/Project-with-no-name/DailyProgress.md

 - Website is done for now, we will move on to the actual code in HTML, CSS, and JS

 ## (Bekzod):
+- Started github repo for the website and shared it with Emre
+- Started brainstorming how to implement Figma design to HTML/CSS/Js

 # Day 6 Progress Report
 ## (Emre):